Christmas travel in full swing despite disruption

 But there are signs that some are taking shorter trips or even cancelling them because of the Omicron variant.

-And rail companies have warned of disruption to some services due to high staff absence and strikes.
+And rail companies have warned of disruption to some services due to high staff absence and strike action.

 Covid curbs meant many people cancelled their Christmas plans last year.